 We put out a plate of the croissants too and they didn't last very long.
 They are really soft and buttery and make a nice quick and easy breakfast with some homemade jam.

 Dannii is also mastering wearing a sling to hold Avery, and she is enjoying getting back in the kitchen again.

-We are nearly in to December, and that means that we start turning to more indulgent recipes, but we will always try to lighten them up where possible, or add some fruit and vegetables to them so you are getting some extra vitamins.
-We have some really exciting Christmas recipes coming up next month, so make sure you are signed up to our mailing list to stay up to date on those.
+We are nearly in to December, and that means that we start turning to more indulgent recipes.
+We will always try to lighten them up where possible, or add some fruit and vegetables to them so you are getting some extra vitamins.
+There are some really exciting Christmas recipes coming up next month, so make sure you are signed up to our mailing list to stay up to date on those.
 Brioche will most definitely be featured in our Christmas eating.

 - 1 medium egg

 - 0.5 tsp cinnamon

 - Spread the almond butter on each slice of bread